NinoCourtecuisse/MastersThesis/README.md

     ./run.sh experiments/name_of_script_file.py [arguments if needed]
 """
 ```
-To run the script, just run the command below usage from the root of the repository.
+To run a script, just run the command below usage from the root of the repository.

 ## About the repository

 The source code can be found in [`./src`](./src).
 We describe some important components below.

+#### Model pool
+The class "ModelPool" defined [`./src/models/ModelPool.py`](./src/models/ModelPool.py) is the main object of interest.
+It represents several model classes with several parameters (a.k.a particles).
+Two important methods are implemented:
+- estimate_nothing: Follow "Estimate Nothing" on this model pool
+- update_particles: Move the particles towards regions a-posteriori more likely.

+More information can be found with this implementation.

 #### Model classes
 The model classes are defined in [`./src/models`](./src/models).